CUPPING THERAPY (MFD)

 What is it and why do we use it?:

-Myofascial Decompression can be useful in the treatment of chronic overuse injuries such as bursitis, tendonitis, tendonosis, and other myofascial pain syndromes (low back, mid back, neck pain, elbow pain, shoulder pain etc.) ORS has several physical therapists on staff trained in MFD/Cupping treatments.
+Decompression can be useful in the treatment of chronic overuse injuries such as bursitis, tendonitis, tendonosis, and other myofascial pain syndromes (low back, mid back, neck pain, elbow pain, shoulder pain etc.) ORS has several physical therapists on staff trained in MFD/Cupping treatments.

 Myofascial Decompression (MFD), otherwise known as Cupping, is a form of soft tissue work where a pneumatic pump is used, along with plastic vacuum cups and placed on the skin to release the fascia and muscle tissue underneath.
 Cupping has been used in many traditional cultures for thousands of years, including ancient Chinese medicine, early Egyptians, Native Americans, and others.
 Ancient cultures used hollowed-out animal horns, bones, bamboo, nuts, seashells, gourds, or iron and glass to achieve desired results.

-Most manual therapy techniques utilized in physical therapy are compressive in nature (soft tissue mobilization, myofascial release, joint mobilization, Graston® etc.) MFD works in the decompression of adhesions; reducing inhibitions of fluids and nutrient exchange.
+Most manual therapy techniques utilized in physical therapy are compressive in nature (soft tissue mobilization, myofascial release, joint mobilization, Graston Tecnhique), MFD works in the decompression of adhesions; reducing inhibitions of fluids and nutrient exchange.
 It is effective in decreasing stiffness and pain, improving tissue health and increasing mobility.
 It has been used to:

 - Reduce scar tissue formation following inflammation or trauma

-- Release trigger points and decrease tightness in a muscle and the surrounding fascia
+- Release trigger points and decrease tightness in a muscle and surrounding fascia

 - Increase blood flow to a slow healing muscle, tendon or ligament